4 ways to get better returns than CDs

 The downside is that unlike other options, your principal is not always available.
 Instead of your principal earning interest, you’re giving up your principal and being paid back with interest over time.
 If you do want to get out of your loan, both sites have trading platforms that allow you to sell the note to other investors at a discount and for a 1 percent commission on the note.

-Bond funds are another alternative for midterm cash.
+Short-term bond funds are another alternative to investing in CDs.
 Funds come in every flavor and hold bonds in everything from foreign countries to utilities to corporations.
-Adam says short-term bond funds could be an alternative to CDs for some of your cash.